mariocj89/sealedmock/README.rst

 .. code:: python

+    from unittest.mock import patch
-    from sealedmock import patch
+    from sealedmock import seal
     @patch("tests.sample_code.urllib2")
     def test_using_decorator(mock):
             sample = sample_code.SampleCodeClass()
             mock.urlopen.return_value = 2

-            mock.sealed = True  # No new attributes can be declared
+            seal(mock)  # No new attributes can be declared

             # calling urlopen succeeds as mock.urlopen has been defined
-            assert sample.calling_urlopen()
+            sample.calling_urlopen()

             # This will fail as mock.splithost has not been defined
             sample.calling_splithost()

 If you use an common Mock the second part will pass as it will create a mock for you and return it.
-With SealedMock you can choose when to stop that behaviour.
+With sealedmock you can choose when to stop that behaviour.

 This is recursive so you can write: